-There have been no transfers between Level 1 and Level 2 measurements during the year ended December 31, 2011, and there were no changes in the Company's valuation technique.
-Level 3 assets consist of municipal bonds with an auction reset feature (ARS) whose underlying assets are student loans which are substantially backed by the federal government.
+There have been no transfers between Level 1 and Level 2 measurements during the year ended December 31, 2012, and there were no changes in the Company's valuation technique.
+Level 3 assets consist of municipal bonds with ARS whose underlying assets are student loans which are substantially backed by the federal government.
 Since the auctions for these securities have continued to fail since February 2008, these investments are not currently trading and therefore do not have a readily determinable market value.
-The Company has valued the ARS using a discounted cash flow model based on Level 3 assumptions, including estimates of, based on data available as of December 31, 2011, interest rates, timing and amount of cash flows, credit and liquidity premiums and expected holding periods of the ARS.
+The Company has valued the ARS using a discounted cash flow model based on Level 3 assumptions, including estimates of, based on data available as of December 31, 2012, interest rates, timing and amount of cash flows, credit and liquidity premiums and expected holding periods of the ARS.